dltmddbs100/KSIC_Automation/README.md

 # KSIC_Automation
 -  **1st/395** :1st_place_medal:
 - **Our natural language processing team([이승윤](https://github.com/dltmddbs100), [김일구](https://github.com/dlfrnaos19), [박범수](https://github.com/Cloud9Bumsu)) achieved 1st place in the 1st AI competition hosted by the National Statistical Office**
-- This task is classification task using KSIC(한국표준산업분류) Dataset provided by the National Statistical Office
+- This is a classification task using KSIC(한국표준산업분류) Dataset provided by the National Statistical Office
 - We should assine proper industry categories using natural language form
 - You can check the article about this competititon [here](https://data.kostat.go.kr/sbchome/contents/cntPage.do?cntntsId=CNTS_000000000000575&curMenuNo=OPT_09_03_00_0)